Regulation (EU) 2024/1689 enters into force.

 General application & Art.
 50 transparency

-General application of the regulation and transparency (chatbots, deepfakes, AI content).
-AI literacy supervision from 3 August 2026.
+General application of the regulation and Article 50 transparency obligations (chatbots, deepfakes, AI content) are scheduled for 2 August 2026 in the published regulation.
+The AI literacy obligation has applied since 2 February 2025; practical supervision by national authorities starts from August 2026.

 AI content watermarking